Pumpkin Cheddar Muffins

 - Each recipe includes a “Baked Note,” which is helpful information about the recipe or an educational/interesting tidbit about that particular dessert.
 I love this feature.
 It makes this book different than any other baking cookbook.

-- Huge variety of recipes from Black and White Cookies to Monkey Bread to Strawberry Jello Salad.
+- The cookbook includes a huge variety of recipes from Black and White Cookies to Monkey Bread to Strawberry Jello Salad.

-Things I wished were different (because I’m always going to give you my honest opinion!):
+Things I wish were different (because I’m always going to give you my honest opinion!):

 - I wish there was more pictures.
 I’m a very visual person and I love my cookbooks to be jam packed with color photographs.
 I’m greedy–I want a picture of every recipe.
 However, the photos definitely make up in quality what they lack in quantity–they are gorgeous.
 (Photos by Tina Rupp.)